 I thought about that for a long time.
 If there’s an ultimate argument, it seems only logical that there must be an ultimate answer.
 For years I thought the ultimate answer must be the bullets in my rifle, but it never seemed quite right.
 I’ve got bullets – he’s got frigging Cannon Balls.
 I mean, if there were three hundred million rifles throwing bullets at him, then maybe.
 But we all know that’s not going to happen.
 So if there’s an ultimate answer to his ultimate argument, it sure as hell ain’t bullets.

-It finally came to me - and that's when I left the city, abandoned a goodly percentage of my goods, and gave all that was behind me a good, stiff Randian Shrug.
+It finally came to me – and that’s when I abandoned the city and most of my stuff, and gave all that was behind me a good stiff Randian Shrug.

 The ultimate answer to kings is not a bullet, but a belly laugh.